Do you attend your district Roundtable?

 When it comes to improving Roundtable attendance, we can all help out.

 - First, be a Roundtable attendee yourself.
 Make the time to go each month (it’s part of your job, after all).
 Attend the breakout session most appropriate for your involvement, and participate in the discussions.

 - Go back to your unit and tell others what you learned and did at Roundtable.
 They’ll get the idea that they missed out on some valuable helpful information – and the fun as well.

 - Become an ambassador for Roundtable.
 Make sure everyone knows when and where it’s held every month.
 Offer to give rides to others who would like to attend.
 Making a commitment to go with someone else improves the likelihood that they’ll attend.

 - Encourage new leaders to go.
 Make it an expectation to attend.
 Tell them what they’ll find there.
 Remind them a few days beforehand so they can make plans.

 - When new member prospects attend our unit meetings, talk to the parents and point out that your volunteers take their roles seriously enough to attend ongoing continuing training each month.
 Whether adult leaders attend Roundtable isn’t one of the typical questions a new member would ask, but it makes a big difference in the program.

 Don’t view Roundtable as just another optional meeting you can blow off.
 If you take it seriously, others will see your commitment and will at least be aware of the importance of attending.
 You’ll be glad you went because you’ll find out things you didn’t know.
 And when someone who has never attended Roundtable goes with you, have them share the enthusiasm with other Scouters in your unit.
-It could be contagious!This post Is Roundtable that important? first appeared on Bobwhite Blather.
+It could be contagious!This post first appeared on Bobwhite Blather.